Skip to main content

 If you use a firewall service, it's possible our indexer will be blocked.
 We can provide our IP addresses for you to whitelist in your firewall.

 Please note, we can only index domains that are publicly accessible.
 This means that if you have a password-protected staging environment, we will not be able to index it for you as part of your testing process.
-Please reach out and we can discuss options if you need to test our service pre-production.

-E. Review Index
+Step 4.
+Review Index

 Who: You, the agency web team

-For brand new sites: You will be able to test the index using your regular search site(s).
+What: You will be able to test the index using your regular search site(s).

 Who: You, the agency web team, in collaboration with Search.gov